Language selection

 Thousands of firms in Canada are available to provide technical, legal, financial, accounting, environmental and other expertise to the exploration and mining industry.

 Transportation plays a key enabling role for the minerals sector, not only in delivering mineral products to markets, but also in bringing equipment and supplies to mining operations.
-The transportation industries benefit from a vibrant mining sector – such as rail – because mining accounts for over half of Canada's rail-freight tonnage annually.
+The transportation industries – such as rail – benefit from a vibrant mining sector because mining accounts for over half of Canada's rail-freight tonnage annually.

 Learn more about Canadian mineral production.